 - Changing the terminal assignment using Pr.190 and Pr.196 (output terminal function selection) may affect the other functions.
-Set parameters after confirming the function of each terminal. - For the details of the parameters and signals, refer to the Instruction Manual (Detailed) of the FR-F800.
+Set parameters after confirming the function of each terminal. - For the details of the parameters and signals, refer to the FR-F800 Instruction Manual (Detailed).